Population and household characteristics Growth highlights

 Past Releases

-The content in past releases may contain data for historical periods that have been revised in the latest release.
-For this reason, data should always be accessed from the latest release.
+The content in past releases may not have any planned updates or may contain data for historical periods that have been revised in a later release.
+For this reason, data should always be accessed from a later release, where available.
 Past releases are provided for reference purposes only.

 Last reviewed